Call for Papers

 As we respond to global concerns ranging from climate change and terrorism to concerns within higher education and our discipline, we find resilience in ways that attend to both the community and the individual.
 Despite the challenges we face in our classrooms, on our campuses, and in the world, we have a choice to preserve what is available and find opportunities for growth.

-Viewed as a symbol of American culture and history, our conference location, Cambridge stands as an icon of resilience.
+Viewed as a symbol of American culture and history, our original, in-person conference location, Cambridge stands as an icon of resilience.
 Prior to the colonial era, this region was home to the Algonquin people who cultivated the land of the well-watered region that was conducive to growing their crops.
 The tribe’s resilience allowed them to nurture the land while facing disease and tribal warfare.
 When 700 Puritans arrived in 1630, they developed a thriving community and later renamed the town after Cambridge, England in 1638.

 Cambridge is part of the Greater Boston area of Massachusetts and situated on the North Bank of the Charles River.
 Known as the “City of Squares,” Cambridge is home to fine dining, eclectic shopping, theaters, museums, and historical sites.